garrandall/popular-music-data/tracks/photograph-ringo-starr.md

 But all I got is a photograph
 And I realise you're not coming back anymore.

-I thought i'd make it the day you went away,
+I thought I'd make it the day you went away,
 But I can't make it
 Till you come home again to stay-yi-yay-yi-yay.